MES misses our students, staff, and families. To show our love, we have placed green hearts in our windows for all to see. 💚

 3rd grade student were asked "If you were to discover a flower in the forest or jungle that had never been seen what do you think it would look like?"
 The students were to then draw a picture of their discovered flower.
 As a final step the students were paired up and collaborated together to create a "discovered flower" using 3d paper techniques.
 I am always surprised at how unbelievably imaginative our MES students are.
 These 3d flowers are amazing!

-about 5 years ago, April Hadowsky
+over 5 years ago, April Hadowsky

 .